-A key difference between the valuation of liabilities for solvency purposes and those used in the financial statements is that the latter includes a margin for each assumption whereas the former uses best estimates and incorporates an explicit risk margin.
-The underlying best estimates are the same for both bases.
+A key difference between the valuation of liabilities for solvency purposes and those used in the financial statements is that the latter includes an explicit risk adjustment for non-financial risks margin whereas the former incorporates an explicit risk margin calculated on a different basis.
+The underlying best estimates are the same for both bases with the exception of the expense assumptions and discount rates used.

-In addition the SII valuation discounts cash-flows using a risk-free curve derived from swap rates with the addition of a volatility adjustment, whilst the valuation for the financial statements uses a flat discount rate based on the risk-adjusted yield of the assets backing the insurance liabilities.
+The SII valuation discounts cash-flows using a risk-free curve derived from swap rates with the addition of a volatility adjustment (31 basis points at 31 December 2023), whilst the valuation for the financial statements uses a discount rate curve based on the government bond yields plus an illiquidity risk premium.